sifeng86/crawla-the-spider-tool/README.md

 2. (mongo, redis) you can skip user/pw if using local mode.
 3. "must be encryption" mean need to use encryption tool
 4. encryption tool usage will be covered later on.
+5. llm gemini is an option if you want to use LLM feature.
+6. openapi not yet support, but it's in the future plan.

 ```
 #### -- First Run